AlmogGabay/International-Checkers/README.md

 # Checkers
-A PvP international draughts game built with HTML, SCSS and TypeScript.
+A PvP international draughts game built with HTML, SASS and TypeScript.

 Play it on: https://theninthsky.github.io/checkers/